LowSkillDeveloper/3WiFiLocator-Unofficial/README.md

 > [!IMPORTANT]
 > 3WiFi Locator app will no longer be updated.
 Use the new "WiFi Frankenstein" app, which can do the same thing but contains improvements. https://github.com/LowSkillDeveloper/WIFI-Frankenstein

-# Unofficial 3WiFi Locator v2 for Android
+## Unofficial 3WiFi Locator v2 for Android

-This is a new version of 3wifi locator, which is based on the version from drygdryg.
+Unofficial 3wifi locator, which is based on the version from drygdryg

-# Changelog
+## Changelog

-Descriptions and instructions for my added new functions can be found on the Wiki Github page: https://github.com/LowSkillDeveloper/3WiFiLocator-Unofficial/wiki

 > [!NOTE]
 > The changelog contains only information about the changes that I made myself in version of locator by drygdryg.
 The original drygdryg version repository has been removed.

-## Added Features:
+### Added Features:
 - Added ability to view saved passwords on your phone (root only)
 - Added switch to enable search by ESSID on the scanning page.
 - Added primitive validation for WPS PIN and password on the local database page.